Olivia Colman is Queen Anne in Yorgos Lanthimos’ first period drama The Favourite, which might be the director’s best film to date.

 Anne, Abigail and Sarah are equally important, and attention is given to each storyline.
 No matter how different their social status and personalities may be, they never fail to surprise us and, most of all, they never become stereotypes.
 There’s nothing boring or predictable about Sarah and Abigail’s fight for power: their common objective and the similarities in their behaviour allow us to delve deeper into their desires.
-As we become aware of the lengths they are willing to go to in order to get what they want, we witness the darkest and scariest parts of human behaviour.
+As we become aware of the lengths they are willing to go to in order to get what they want, we witness the darkest and scariest – but also most real – parts of human behaviour.

-As we first notice Sarah’s abuse of power on Abigail, we empathise with the innocent maid; as the maid transforms into an equally cunning adversary who enjoys breaking the rules and shows no regret whatsoever for the relationships she ruins, we appreciate Lady Churchill’s fearfulness and her detached, “politician-like”way of dealing with her ennemies.
+Lady Churchill and Abigail are both clever, cold-blooded and manipulative, and our sympathies keep shifting as we see them in action.
+Rachel Weisz and Emma Stone are given the chance to show off their acting skills, and they both absolutely excel at portraying two extremely unlikeable, powerful characters who never become villains in our eyes, despite the despicable things they do.
+As we first notice Sarah’s abuse of power on Abigail, we empathise with the innocent maid; when the maid transforms into an equally cunning adversary who enjoys breaking the rules and shows no regret whatsoever for the relationships she ruins, we appreciate Lady Churchill’s fearfulness and her detached, “politician-like”way of dealing with her enemies.

-Olivia Colman’s incredible portrayal of a queen who is haunted by her demons and in desperate need of human connection earned her the Coppa Volpi Award for Best Actress at the Venice Film Festival, and she fully deserved it.
+Having endured the loss of eighteen children, Queen Anne is the embodiment of loneliness.
+She might be temperamental and suffer from more than one illness, but she is also a survivor.
+Olivia Colman’s incredible portrayal of a queen haunted by her demons and in desperate need of human connection earned her the Coppa Volpi Award for Best Actress at the Venice Film Festival, and she fully deserved it.
 Her Queen Anne is spoiled, self-centered, often unpredictable and definitely flawed, and yet she is the most sympathetic character in the film.
 As we become aware of everything she had to go through in her life, we realise she is fully aware of what’s happening around her, and we understand just how profoundly sad and lonely she is.
 She shocks us with her foul language and sexual behaviour, but she also earns our respect for the choices she makes.